NikhilNarayana/Melee-YouTube-Uploader/README.md

 Ultimate characters are currently ordered by the default character select screen without echo stacking.
 If you don't add any characters for either player, both players will not have characters in the title.
 Characters that are selected will be in the order they are shown in the list, not the selected order (unfortunate issue with the GUI framework).
 You can swap the character list using the menu bar or load the preferred character list by using `meleeuploader` for Melee and `smashuploader` for Ultimate.
+There is also the option to load your own character list, instructions can be found at the bottom.

 #### YouTube PlaylistID
 The URL of the playlist after creation can be put here, the program will trim it to just the part it needs.
 The URL should look like `https://www.youtube.com/playlist?list=PLSCJwgNAP2cXdlHlwbZr38JDHuuc8vx_s`, if the address has a string with `PL` at the start, it should work.